To access Audience Discovery, click AUDIENCES in the top navigation bar, and then select Audience Discovery.

 In this screenshot the Audience Metrics table has been sorted by Conversion rate.

-In sorting the table by the Conversion rate metric, you can see that Audience 4 has the highest rate compared to other the audiences even though it wasn't the largest audience in terms of sessions.
+With the table sorted by the Conversion rate metric, you can see that Audience 4 has the highest rate compared to other the audiences even though it wasn't the largest audience in terms of sessions.
 This audience also has the longest Time on site, highest Add to cart rate, as well as the lowest Cart abandonment rate.

 In this screenshot the Audience Metrics table has been sorted by page views.
 To better enable you to compare Audience 5 and Audience 7, the rows for the other audiences have been made opaque.